China Garden Tour (13 days)

 Day 3/Sat: Shanghai (B/L/D)

-With a population of 24 million (2015), Shanghai is China’s biggest city, which delights the visitor with its futuristic skyline and historical landmarks.
-Rapid economic growth in the past 30 years has again turned Shanghai into a leading global city with significant influence in commerce, culture, finance, media, fashion, technology and transport.
+With a population of 24.9 million (2021), Shanghai is China’s biggest city, which delights the visitor with its futuristic skyline and historical landmarks.

 Day 4/Sun: Shanghai (B)

 Free day to explore on your own.
 We recommend Shanghai Museum and the Urban Planning Exhibition Center nearby.
-Shanghai Museum, a great place to explore on your own (audio guide available for a fee), is frequently cited by visitors as one of the best of its kind in China with a treasure trove collected from around the country.
+Shanghai Museum is frequently cited by visitors as one of the best of its kind in China, it is also a great place to explore on your own.

 Day 5/Mon: Shanghai – Suzhou (B/L)